eternalgooner/eternalgooner.github.io/_posts/2023-02-06-java-record.md

 - concise
 - immutable

-> Following one of Functional Programming's principles, using immutability instead of mutability where possible will help to reduce the chance of bugs and help ensure data validity.
+> Trying to use one of Functional Programming's principles, immutability, this will help to reduce the chance of bugs and help ensure data validity.
 {: .prompt-tip }

 ## Define a record